Hubble Expansion as an Einstein Curvature: Geometry with curvature

 \subsection{Christoffel symbols and Ricci curvature}

 This new curvature term introduces an extra component to Eqs.~\ref{eq:Umu} and \ref{eq:dU}, with $\dd{U^\psi}/\dd{s}$ the time rate of change of the curvature of expansion.
-The new non-zero Christoffel symbols from Eq.~\ref{eq:metric3} are then given by:
+The new non-zero Christoffel symbols from Eq.~(\ref{eq:metric3}) are then:

 The non-zero components of the Ricci tensor are now:

 and the Ricci curvature is: